Iris dichotoma: Description

 Each stem can hold between 3–6 flowers.
-This means, a well established plant can have nearly hundreds of flowers, the display of flowers can last for up to 3 – 4 weeks.
+A well-established plant can have nearly hundreds of flowers, and the display of flowers can last for up to 3 to 4 weeks.
 The flowers are fragrant.
-As the flowers (and nectar) are extremely attractive to hummingbirds and honeybees, cross-pollination can take place and then later seeds can be formed.
+As the flowers (and nectar) are extremely attractive to hummingbirds and honeybees, cross-pollination can take place and seeds can be formed.

-Unfortunately, the flowers are small, at about 1 in long.
+The flowers are small, at about 1 in long.

 They come in various shades from violet, mauve to purple, purple, lavender, pale blue, white, (rarely), cream, or pink.

-Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
+Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner smaller petals (or tepals), known as the 'standards'.

 The outer petals are broadly oblanceolate shaped (much longer than wide and with the widest portion near the tip), 3–3.5 cm long and about 1 cm wide.
-The ‘claw’ (section closest to the centre) is striped, or reticulated (marked with a grid), with yellowish brown and the limb (the end part) has darker spots on a central, pale patch.
+The 'claw' (section closest to the centre) is striped, or reticulated (marked with a grid), with yellowish brown and the limb (the end part) has darker spots on a central, pale patch.
 The patch can have a whitish colour tinged with green and the spots can be lilac-mauve, brown-purple, or red-purple.
 The tips of the falls are free from any spots or markings.
 The plain inner petals are narrowly obovate shaped (teardrop-like), 2.5 cm long and 6–8 mm wide, with a retuse apex (rounded end with a depression).

 It has very distinct arms on the flower style, which are 2.5 cm long, with purplish brown markings.

-Its perianth tube is extremely short, or missing.
+Its perianth tube is extremely short or missing.
 It has stamens that are 1.6–1.8 cm long and a green ovary that is 1 cm long.

 After it has flowered, the plant will produce a seed capsule and seeds, between August and September.

 The seed capsule is cylindric in shape, yellowish-green and 3.5–5 cm long and 1–1.2 cm wide.
-Inside, it has elongated, or elliptic shaped, and dark brown, or brown coloured seeds, that have small wings.

-As compared to Iris domestica and related hybrids which have large round black seeds.
+Inside, it has elongated, or elliptic shaped, and dark brown, or brown coloured seeds, that have small wings compared to Iris domestica and related hybrids, which have large round black seeds.

 Genetics

-As most irises are diploid, having two sets of chromosomes.
-This can be used to identify hybrids and classification of groupings.
+As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.
 It has a chromosome count of 2n=32.
-It was counted three times;
+It was counted three times: